tmtsoftware/csw-python/README.md

 The python API for the [CSW Event Service](https://tmtsoftware.github.io/csw/services/event.html) uses CBOR to serialize and deserialize events that are stored in Redis.
 Wrapper classes were added for convenience.

+Note: It is not possible to publish *Float* values from python (they always come out as Doubles), however subscribing to Float values works.

 ## Installation

 You can install the `tmtpycsw` package with pip3 (or pip for python3):